apache/beam/website/src/documentation/sdks/python-type-safety.md

 When you call `p.run()`, this code generates an error because `Filter` expects a `PCollection` of integers, but is given a `PCollection` of strings instead.

+The Beam SDK for Python includes some automatic type hinting: for example, some `PTransforms`, such as `Create` and simple `ParDo` transforms, attempt to deduce their output type given their input.
+However, Beam cannot deduce types in all cases.
+Therefore, the recommendation is that you declare type hints to aid you in performing your own type checks.

 ## Declaring Type Hints

 You can declare type hints on callables, `DoFns`, or entire `PTransforms`.
 There are three ways to declare type hints: inline during pipeline construction, as properties of the `DoFn` or `PTransform` using decorators, or as Python 3 type annotations on certain functions.